The struggle couldn’t be more real.

 Worksheets + workbooks push readers into action forcing them to see quick results.
 Applying the info from your post to their own personal situations.

-If you’re creating an epic 4,000+ word blog post or hosting mini-training style podcast a 1 page cheat sheet breaking down key points for quick reference is a must.
+If you’re creating an epic 4,000+ word blog post or hosting a mini-training style podcast, a 1 page cheat sheet breaking down key points for quick reference is a must.

 Check out Rick Mulready’s The Complete Guide to Facebook Ads Pixels Cheat Sheet

 Checklists make sure readers don’t miss any vital steps in a convenient format.
-Keep the design printer-friendly to encourage readers to post your checklist by their desks.
+Keep the design printer-friendly to encourage readers to put your checklist by their desks.

 Remember Brian from Backlino?
-Here’s the checklist he used to increase his optin rate 785% “The 10 most important Google ranking factors checklist – the original post as 200 ranking factors. (wowsers!)
+Here’s the checklist he used to increase his optin rate 785%.
+“The 10 most important Google ranking factors checklist – the original post has 200 ranking factors. (wowsers!)

 4. Extra tips